SilentCatD/react-scoped-provider/README.md

 ### Retrive data

-Before retriving data, you must ensure the specified type is provided to current subtree.
-If not, an error will be thrown: `ResourcesNotProvidedError`
+Before retrieving data using hooks, ensure that the specified type is provided within the current subtree.
+If not, attempting to retrieve the data will result in an error, specifically the `ResourcesNotProvidedError`.

+This error serves as a helpful reminder to verify that the necessary data has been provided to the current subtree.

 #### Retrieving Primitive and Class Types